MicrosoftDocs/azure-devops-docs/docs/test/create-a-test-plan.md

 ## Work with test suites

 ::: moniker range=">=azure-devops-2020"
 You can create a static test suite that can contain any type of test suites.
-Use these suites just like folders.
+Use these test suites like folders.
 Drag test suites to group them in a static test plan.
 Drag and drop tests to reorder them.

 ![Screenshot shows using drag and drop to move a test.](media/create-a-test-plan/drag-drop-test.png)

 You can track changes to test plans and test suites.

-Yes, you can track changes to test plans and test suites.
 Open the work item for the test plan or test suite, then view the work item history.

-For test suites, other actions are tracked in the Test Suite Audit field.
+For test suites, other actions are tracked in the **Test Suite Audit** field.
 For example, adding and removing test cases from a test suite are tracked in this field.
 ::: moniker-end

 ::: moniker range="<=azure-devops-2019"